Git-Leon/notes/JPA-Notes.md

 	* `read` entities into an application from a database.
 	* `update` entities in a database.
 	* `delete` entities from a database.

+### What is `JPQL`?
+* Java Persistence Query Language
+	* object oriented language for querying from relation database

+### What is `Persistence`?
+* Persisting an entity is the operation of taking a transient object and storing its state to the database.
+* This is typically done by an intermediate service object which references an `EntityManager`.

 ### What is a `Persistence Context`?